Designing Fighting Game Sumos

 A bust of a sumo man with an evil grin.

 Traditionally, Sumos in fighting games are somewhat cookie-cutter, both in appearance and personality.
 They all stem from Street Fighter’s E Honda.
 Perhaps it’s because the sport itself is very strict and demands very identical standards for members.
 I need to watch and read more on real sumo wrestling.
-But either way, am I able to make fighting game sumos that break the mold, without straying too far from sumo, or having too many extrenuous things?
+But either way, am I able to make fighting game sumo’s that break the mold, without straying too far from sumo, or having too many extrenuous things?

 A young fat sumo-like character.
 Wearing baggy ash-and-crimson clothes.
 Long hair dyed white and red.

-The 1995 USA Street Fighter cartoon has a few scenes where Honda codes and hacks away on computers, which I always found quite fun.
+The 1995 USA Street Fighter cartoon has a few scenes where Honda codes and hacks away on computers1, which I always found quite fun.
 I began trying to make a nerdy, computer hacker sumo fighter.
 But, after some talks, it was considered too far-out and drastic, not focused enough on the “sumo” aspect.

 A Villainous Sumo